deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 * Udacity has a free, [ten week introductory course in machine learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) that focuses on both theory and real-world applications.
 Again, it's a decent preparatory course for those interested in eventually pursuing deep learning.
 * Caltech's Yaser S. Abu-Mostafa's self-paced course, "[Learning From Data](https://work.caltech.edu/telecourse.html)" is less mathematically dense, but it's still a very solid survey of machine learning theory and techniques.
 * Andrej Karpathy's "[CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)" at Stanford is challenging but well-done course in deep neural networks, and the syllabus and detailed course notes are available online.
-* Geoffrey Hinton's course on "[Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks)" is good, and it's taught by one of the godfathers of the field.

 ### Books